Surgical, Cheap, and Flexible: Mitigating False Refusal in Language Models via Single Vector Ablation: Abstract

 \section{Abstract}

 Training a language model to be \emph{both} helpful and harmless requires careful calibration of refusal behaviours: Models should refuse to follow malicious instructions or give harmful advice (e.g.\ ``how do I kill someone?''), but they should \textit{not} refuse safe requests, even if they superficially resemble unsafe ones (e.g.\ ``how do I kill a Python process?'').
 Avoiding such \textit{false refusal}, as prior work has shown, is challenging even for highly-capable language models.
 In this paper, we propose a simple and surgical method for mitigating false refusal in language models via single vector ablation.
-For a given model, we extract a false refusal vector and show that ablating this vector reduces false refusal rate without negatively impacting model safety and general model capabilities.
+For a given model, we extract a false refusal vector and show that ablating this vector reduces false refusal rate while preserving the model's safety and general capabilities.
 We also show that our approach can be used for fine-grained calibration of model safety.
-Our approach is training-free and model-agnostic, making it useful for mitigating the problem of false refusal in current and future language models.
+Our approach is training-free and model-agnostic, making it useful for mitigating the problem of false refusal in current and future language models. \footnote{We release our code at \url{https://github.com/mainlp/False-Refusal-Mitigation}.}